aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/hyphenation/register_dictionary/_index.md

 Registers and loads a hyphenation dictionary for the specified language from file.
 Throws if dictionary cannot be read or has invalid format.

-This method can also be used to register Null dictionary to preventAspose.Words.Hyphenation.Callback from being called repeatedly for the same language.
+This method can also be used to register Null dictionary to prevent[Hyphenation.callback](../callback/) from being called repeatedly for the same language.